kkarnatak/Udacity_ND_Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 	* Dropout layer prevents overfitting by reducing the complexity of the network.
 	* The neurons are shooted down as per the selection of the probability value in the dropout layer.

-If a well known architecture was chosen:
+* If a well known architecture was chosen: What architecture was chosen?
-* What architecture was chosen?
+	* I played around with the various network tried on mnsit dataset.
+The state of the art technique is to use 2 to 3 conv layers with max pooling, dropout and relu.
+It has been tested by many people and the accuracy in all forms in quite excellent.
+So, I tried the same here.
 * Why did you believe it would be relevant to the traffic sign application?
+How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+	* The traffic signs images are good for a basic network like mine.
+The color information isnt trivial thus grayscale images work well.
+The orientation might be an issue at times, but since I have trained the network using the augmented data, this might not be an issue.
+The sign images arent so big and the features are not too big or too small, i.e. the features on human faces like eye, lips corners etc requires small conv filters to read this detailed information from the face, but here 3x3 filter worked quite well.

 ### Test a Model on New Images